sktime/enhancement-proposals/steps/13_time_series_classification_regression/step.md

         # Concrete Implementation here, also check if regressor or classifier
 ```

-Moreover the classes `BaseRegressor` and `BaseClassifier` specify further functions the respective model class should offer, e.g classifiers have `predict_proba()`.
+Moreover the classes `BaseRegressor` and `BaseClassifier` specify further functions the respective model class should offer, e.g classifiers have to have `predict_proba()`.

 ```python
 class BaseRegressor(ABC):